 The British Society for Phenomenology is a not-for-profit organisation set up with the intention of promoting research and awareness in the field of Phenomenology and other cognate arms of philosophical thought.
-Currently, the society accomplishes these aims through its journal, conferences and other events, and its podcast.
+Currently, the society accomplishes these aims through its journal, essay prize, impact agenda, events, and podcast.

-Our journal, the Journal of the British Society of Phenomenology, is one of the longest standing phenomenological publications in the world.
+The JBSP is one of the longest standing phenomenological publications in the world.
 The journal publishes papers on phenomenology and existential philosophy as well as contributions from other fields of philosophy engaging with topics in the tradition of Phenomenology.
 Papers from researchers in the humanities and the human sciences interested in the philosophy of their subject will be welcome too.
-Space will be given to research in progress, to interdisciplinary discussion, and to book reviews.
-More information about the journal can be found here.
+Space is also given to research in progress, to interdisciplinary discussion, and to book reviews.
+More information about the journal can be found on the JBSP webpage.

 With all our events, we work to provide a friendly and supportive forum for inter-disciplinary discussion.
 Our forthcoming and past events can be found can be found on the BSP Events webpage.

 > Annual Conference: We actively seek to explore the interface between the theory and history of phenomenology and its practice by professionals of many fields.
 We have welcomed papers from respected names in academic phenomenological and post-phenomenological research and from those applying phenomenological methods in practical fields as diverse as medicine, policing, and law.
 Each year, as of 2020, we seek to provide a space for some 60 speakers via an open call for papers.
 These will be 20 minutes long with usually 10 minutes for questions each.
 We also invite noted experts in the theory and practice of phenomenology as keynotes.